bengland2/une-stats/MAT150/lslr.md

  ![](images/lslr_residual_plot.png)

+This graph shows relatively small residuals spread randomly through the graph, which indicates a strong, linear relationship.

 For a quantitative measure of the line fit, you can get the coefficient of determination from the `summary(lmout)` output where it mentions `r^2`, which is the symbol for the coefficient of determination.
 This is a number between 0 and 1, with 1 being the best line fit.
 We see a value of 0.8385, which means that 83.85% of the variation in y-values can be explained by the line, a good result.